kranthikvrm/kranthikvrm.github.io/_posts/2022-12-13-my-experience-as-soc-analyst-infosys.md

 Finally, as a SOC Analyst at Infosys, I learned a lot about blue teaming, security working culture, and corporate management.
 We have to do rotational shifts to fulfill the work requirements and keep learning and upgrading every time we encounter something new.
 Make friends to support you and have fun wherever you go.

 Thank you for reading, my digital warriors!!!

+If You have any queries or thoughts, then feel free to share them with me on <a href="https://www.linkedin.com/in/kranthi-kumar-manda/">LinkedIn</a>.